 Corsica Island in the middle of the Mediterranean has some of the most beautiful France beaches as well as spectacular walks.

 Ostricone beach on Corsica’s east coast.
 Photo by lotangelini.

-Arcachon Beach, western France on the Atlantic Ocean.
-Photo by Marc Ryckaert.
+Arcachon, western France beaches on the Atlantic Ocean.
+Photo by Jordy Meow.

 On the Atlantic shore’s Côte d’Argent (near Bordeaux) is a small and delightful resort surrounded by France’s biggest pine forest, offering small and delightful beaches though if you need serious sand a couple of kilometres south sits the Dune du Pyla, the largest sand dune in Europe – more than 100m (350ft) high and long with it.